Estate Planning Basics

 A health care power of attorney gives someone else (the proxy) the ability to make decisions for you regarding your health care.
 Unlike a living will, it applies to both end-of-life treatment as well as other areas of medical care.
 However, like a living will, the proxy only has power to act on your behalf when you are unable to do so yourself, whether from loss of consciousness or mental ability.
 Medical professionals will determine if you are capable or not.

-A living trust, also called an intervivus or revocable trust is a written legal document that can substitute for a will.
+A written legal document that can substitute for a will.
 Your assets and beneficiary designations are re-titled into the name of the trust during your lifetime, and then distributed to your chosen beneficiaries by your “successor” trustee.
 A device known as a “pour-over will” is also used to make sure that any assets that were not titled in the name of the trust at your death are “poured over” into the trust before being distributed.

 The 3 Main Benefits of a Revocable Living Trust